pantsudev/krkrz_ecosystem_guide/README.md

 # Systems

 ## KRKR2 / KiriKiri2
-KRKR2 aka KiriKiri2 is a game engine that executes its own TJS script language, syntax-wise somewhat similar to JavaScript.
+KRKR2 aka KiriKiri2 is a game engine that executes its own TJS script language, somewhat similar to JavaScript.
 It was created and developed by W.Dee as a rewrite of their original KiriKiri engine.
 KRKR2 has been thoroughly outdated for well over a decade, and no sane person would make new games with it.
 - KRKR2 Source tree: https://github.com/krkrz/krkr2/tree/master/kirikiri2/trunk (Time-frozen/Read-only copy)